Understanding Late Ovulation: Symptoms, Causes, and Effects on Pregnancy

 In rare cases, delayed ovulation may imply that you have a short luteal phase.

 You can determine phase length by tracking your cycle.
 Just count the days between ovulation and the first day of your period.
 That is how long your luteal phase is.

 According to the Department of Obstetrics and Gynecology of the University of North Carolina, the luteal phase lasts between 12 and 14 days for most women.
 Your luteal phase is short if it lasts less than 10 days.

-While irregular ovulation makes it harder to predict your fertile time, it doesn’t mean you won’t get pregnant.
-It just may be more difficult to time your fertile window.
+While irregular ovulation makes it harder to predict your fertile window, it doesn’t mean you won’t get pregnant.
+It just may be more difficult to pinpoint the date of ovulation.

-There are a few methods to determine the time of ovulation:
+There are a few methods you can use to determine the time of ovulation: